Joel-IV/Joel-IV/README.md

 - 👋 Hi, I’m @Joel-IV
 - 👀 I’m interested in learning and specializing in coding and I am willing to learn and take on lesson from you seniors.
 - 🌱 I’m currently learning the basics of programming and currently at my 3rd year of college.
-- 💞️ I’m looking to collaborate on teach me lots of thing and looking for someone who can teach me all the ins and outs.
+- 💞️ I’m looking to collaborate on someone who can teach me the wonders of the IT world.
 - 📫 My email is laurenciojoel95@gmail.com and I want to try to learn hands on.

 <!---